Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 However, the European champion emphasizes that he has also made a request to the Ministry of Education or even to KOKSH, but he has not received any response.
 According to Lelo, the state's lack of support for small sports penalizes many talented young people.

-"We asked, based on the law on sports achievements.
-We sent a request to the ministry or to KOKSH, but they followed us with nice words, as some of those who are in management positions who have nothing to do with sports, but happen to be in those positions know best.
-It is a pity because Albania has many talented young people who need a support which our country can best afford and the feedback it will get back from them will be twice as big", emphasizes the 28-year-old from Vlora.
+" We have requested, based on the law on sports achievements.
+We have sent a request to the ministry or to the National Sports Council, but they have sent us with nice words, as some of those in leadership positions who have nothing to do with sports, but are coincidentally in those positions, know best.
+It is unfortunate because Albania has many talented young people who need support that our state can best provide, and the feedback we will receive from them will be twice as great ," emphasizes the 28-year-old from Vlora.

 In the end, Lelo, just like the talent in billiards, has a message to the Albanian state.